microsoft/pyright/README.md

 # recommended setup

-it's recommended to use both the basedpyright cli and the vscode extension in your project. the vscode extension for local development and the cli tool for your CI.
+it's recommended to use both the basedpyright cli and vscode extension in your project. the vscode extension is for local development and the cli is for your CI.

-below are the changes i recommend making to your project when adding basedpyright
+below are the changes i recommend making to your project when adopting basedpyright

 ## `.vscode/extensions.json`